-In addition, basic aerobic conditioning commenced when the player was able to perform at least three sessions of running technique without any discomfort or pain in the regeneration phase.
-One running session was performed every 3 d and included four sets of 5 min at a low to moderate intensity (player rated).
-Later, in the functional phase, the running session consisted of two sets of 10 min performed at moderate to high intensity (player rated).
-Suspension of running sessions was permitted in the event of moderate discomfort or pain.
+Additionally, basic aerobic conditioning commenced when the player was able to perform at least 3 sessions of running technique without any discomfort or pain in the Regeneration Phase.
+One running session was performed every 3 days and included 4 sets of 5 minutes at a low to moderate intensity (player rated).
+Later, in the Functional Phase, the running session consisted of 2 sets of 10 minutes performed at moderate to high intensity (player rated).
+Suspension of running sessions was permitted in the event of discomfort or pain.